Blue hydrogen is not clean, not a low-carbon source of energy and not a solution to the global climate crisis.

-The U.S. government significantly understates the likely impact of producing hydrogen from fossil fuels on global warming in at least four ways.
+The report finds that the U.S. government significantly understates the impact of producing hydrogen from fossil fuels on global warming in at least four ways: